zodac/folding-stats/README.md

 ## Development

+### Dependency Management

+All dependencies can be updated using the `versions-maven-plugin`.
+By using the following command, all version will be updated to the latest version available online:

+    mvn versions:update-properties

 ### jOOQ Database Access

 We use **jOOQ** for generating PostgreSQL queries (as seen in *PostgresDbManager.java*).
 We use **jOOQ** code generation